Rachnicrice/lab-06/README.md

 10-23-2019 9:50am - Reformatted GET routes to use handler functions.
 Updated the handleWeather function to use .map()

+10-24-2019 10:01am - Application now has database persistance

+10-24-2019 12:38pm - Application is now querying the database, and pulling data from the database when available.

+10-24-2019 1:00pm - Database is now deployed to Heroku

 #### Feature #1: Locations
 - Time Estimated: 1 hour 30 minutes
 - Start Time: 9:00am